hexagon5un/barking_dogs_dds_demo/README.md

 ## Interrupts

 The action in the code is all in the periodic interrupt routine triggered on Timer 1.
-It reads each sample from memory, adds them together, and divides by four.
+It reads each sample from memory, adds them together, and divides by the number of voices.
 If a "bark"'s increment value is set to zero, it doesn't play.
 If it's non-zero, it takes off.
 That's all there is to it, really.
 This means that you can trigger a bark by setting the pitch: `bark[1].increment = 256` will set one off at the sampled pitch.

 The 4-voice lookup and mixing takes about 10-20% of the processing time, which is a heck of a lot to be running inside a blocking interrupt.
 But if you consider that sample-loading is probably the highest priority task, and that basically you're going to want to scan keys or something equally trivial with the rest of the CPU time, it's not a problem.